A Prayer for Our Nation

 The Lord passed before him and proclaimed, “The Lord, the Lord God, merciful and gracious, longsuffering, and abounding in goodness and truth, keeping mercy for thousands, forgiving iniquity and transgression and sin.”

-So let’s remember God’s wonderful attributes as we pray for America, for our leaders, and for ourselves as a people.
+So let’s remember God’s wonderful attributes as we pray for nation, for our leaders, and for ourselves as a people.
 Let’s ask the Lord to reveal Himself, to show His mercy and grace, to forgive our sins, to heal our land, and to restore the covenant that we would be one nation under God.

 May God bless you.